flutter/flutter/README.md

 ### Fast results

 Flutter is fast.
-It's powered by the same hardware-accelerated [Skia] 2D the graphics library that underpins Chrome and Android.
+It's powered by the same hardware-accelerated 2D graphics library that underpins Chome and Android: [Skia].
 We architected Flutter to support glitch-free, jank-free graphics at the native speed of your device.
 Flutter code is powered by the world-class [Dart platform], which enables compilation to 32-bit and 64-bit ARM machine code for iOS and Android, as well